kurtlindberg/qpt_mixsiar/mixsiar_installation_linux.md

 # MixSIAR Installation Tutorial for Linux

-This tutorial will walk you through all of the steps needed to use MixSIAR (Stock et al., 2018); a framework for creating an running Bayesian mixing models.
+This tutorial will walk you through all of the steps needed to use MixSIAR (Stock et al., 2018); a framework for creating and running Bayesian mixing models.
 Instructions here are provided for Linux-based operating systems, see mixsiar_installation_windows.md and mixsiar_installation_macos.md for installation instructions for Windows and MacOS, respectively.
 These instructions assume R ($`\geq`$4.4.0) is already installed on your system.
 It is also recommended to have a graphical Integrated Development Environment (IDE), like RStudio, installed for running MixSIAR scripts line by line and to help debug.
 These instructions also provide you with everything you need to run LipidMM (Yang & Bowen, 2022); another, plant leaf wax-specific Bayesian mixing model framework that uses all of the same resources.

 Tested Linux distributions:
 - Ubuntu (20.04, 22.04, 24.04) and distributions based on these Ubuntu versions (Linux Mint, Pop!_OS, TuxedoOS)